 3. Citi® Double Cash Card—Best Cashback Credit Card for No Limits on Cashback Earnings

 Citi® Double Cash Card is an ideal credit card to earn 2% cashback on eligible purchases.
 Typically, you get double rewards when you use Citi® Double Cash Card—earn 1% money back on all purchases and an additional 1% when you pay your balances.
 Additionally, Citi® Double Cash offers 0%APR for the first 18 months.
-Notably, starting March 28, 2022, you will earn cashback in the form of ThankYou® Points that you can convert into statement credit, check, or direct deposit.
+You will earn cashback in the form of ThankYou® Points that you can convert into statement credit, check, or direct deposit.
 The reward structure remains 1% on purchases and 1% on bill payments.